-Rural, remote and northern communities face specific economic and demographic challenges, including youth migrating to larger-population cities and provinces, aging populations and labour market shortages.
-Under existing federal economic immigration programs, the majority of newcomers choose to settle in large urban centres rather than smaller communities.
+Rural, remote and northern communities face specific economic and demographic challenges, including youth migrating to larger-population cities and provinces, aging populations, and labor market shortages.
+Under existing federal economic immigration programs, the majority of newcomers choose to settle in large urban centers rather than smaller communities.

 IRCC has created a pilot project to test a new, community-driven approach to attracting and retaining newcomers to Canada’s northern and rural communities.
 The Rural and Northern Immigration Pilot will support the economic development of Canada’s more remote communities.
 It will also help spread the benefits of immigration across Canada, supporting economic development in rural areas.

 The Rural and Northern Immigration Pilot builds on the success of the Atlantic Immigration Pilot, which was launched in March 2017 to help drive immigration and economic growth to Atlantic Canada.
 The new project will complement the Government of Canada’s other economic immigration initiatives, like the Atlantic Immigration Pilot and the Provincial Nominee Program.

 If you want to participate, your community must meet certain criteria.
 The pilot will launch in a small number of communities.
 This means your community may not be selected, even if it meets all the criteria.

 To be eligible to participate, your community must: